Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 Whether you are polyamorous, a swinger, both, neither, or somewhere else entirely on the spectrum, I believe that all of us under the consensual non-monogamy umbrella should be allies and need to stick together.
 We’re on the same damn team.

-The infamous one penis policy, or OPP, is where a polyamorous cis man tells his (usually cis women) partners that they can date other people with vulvas, but nobody else with a penis.
+The infamous one penis policy, or OPP, in polyamory is when a cis man tells his (usually cis women) partners that they can date or have sex with other people with vulvas, but nobody else with a penis.
 It’s highly problematic in a bunch of ways, from cissexism and trans erasure through to simply being a bad way to handle jealousy and insecurity.
 I’m going to write an entire piece about it soon.

-Increasingly, I believe it is also tied to slut shaming.
+Increasingly, I believe it also connects to slut shaming.

 At the root of the one penis policy, very often, is the belief that sex is only “real” when it involves a penis.
 Men who enact the OPP often believe (even if on an unconscious level) that there is something inherently bad or wrong about their female partners having a lot of sex or multiple sexual partners, but convince themselves that it only really counts if those sexual partners have a penis.
 This allows them to keep seeing those partners as “pure,” as long as they only have sex with fellow vulva-owners.